mjccastaneda/Castaneda_githubpractice/chptr5/README.txt

-This chapter is all about...
+Chapter 5 is all about Distributed Git, topics include:
+1. Distributed Workflows
+2. Contributing to a Project
+3. Maintaining a Project